hong539/jekyll_crash_lab/README.md

 * try next steps with jekyll to build self-own web-site
 * check the gem packages
+* Is there an Jekyll alternative when coding with Python ?
+    * Wagtail
+        * A Django content management system focused on flexibility and user experience
+    * pelican
+        * Static site generator that supports Markdown and reST syntax.
+Powered by Python.

 ```shell
 #Where is bundle exactly ?